nsaunders/writing/posts/css-madness-to-hooks/index.md

 image_src: assets/images/cover.webp
 image_alt: A 19th-century inventor standing next to a Rube Goldberg machine
 published: 2023-10-17T12:00:00.000Z
+updated: 2025-01-17T12:00:00.000Z
 tags:
   - CSS
   - React
 ---

-In the component era, the close relationship between HTML and CSS demands—from a maintainability perspective at least—colocation.
-Some people still believe in a "separation of concerns"; but, as a pragmatist, I only see a technical boundary.
+In the component era, the close relationship between HTML and CSS demands colocation.
+Some people still cling to the idea of a "separation of concerns";
+but, as a pragmatist, I only see a technical boundary.
 One that I, like many (most?) other React developers, would prefer didn't exist.

 The most basic way to colocate HTML and CSS is rooted in the HTML standard itself in the form of the
 [`style` attribute](https://html.spec.whatwg.org/multipage/dom.html#the-style-attribute).
-Web frameworks universally support the `style` attribute, and React even provides an additional layer of "syntactic sugar" convenience known as [style objects](https://react.dev/learn/javascript-in-jsx-with-curly-braces#using-double-curlies-css-and-other-objects-in-jsx).
+Web frameworks universally support the `style` attribute, and React even provides an additional layer of syntactic sugar convenience known as [style objects](https://react.dev/learn/javascript-in-jsx-with-curly-braces#using-double-curlies-css-and-other-objects-in-jsx).
-In short, the `style` attribute, often referred to as _inline styles_, "just works".
+In short, the `style` attribute, aka inline styles, "just works".
 Natively.

-Unfortunately, some inherent "feature gaps" have made inline styles unsuitable for most real-world use cases.
+Unfortunately, some inherent feature gaps have made inline styles unsuitable for most real-world use cases.
 Something as trivial as a [hover effect](https://stackoverflow.com/questions/131653/inline-style-to-act-as-hover-in-css) can't be done with inline styles because they lack [pseudo-classes](https://www.w3.org/TR/selectors-4/#pseudo-classes).
 Responsive